 The table in this FAQ shows the types of taxes, when they are triggered, and the tax withholding (if any) for various forms of equity compensation granted in the United States.
 For details, examples, and illustrations...

-While changes in tax-return reporting that involve equity compensation and company shares are slighter than in recent years, there are a few modifications you should be aware of when preparing your tax return for 2022.
+There are a few reporting modifications you should be aware of when preparing your tax return in 2023 (income received in 2022).
 The key changes are summarized in brief below.
 For a fuller discussion...

 You are taxed when you exercise nonqualified stock options and thus acquire the underlying shares of your company's stock.
 The difference between the market price of the stock at exercise and your exercise price is...